google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![](res/intermediatepython07.png)

 <!--
-* This is an example of how a function can be created to change the data an instance of a class is representing.
+* This is an example of how a function can be created to change the data in an instance of a class.
 * Notice how you call the function.
-  * “Self” is still implied as Elon
+  * “self” is still implied as Elon
-  * However, this time we also need a new_grade, and this is passed in as function arguments usually are in Python
+  * However, this time we also need a new_grade, and this is passed in as a typical argument in Python
 * This type of method is called a “setter,” and we will see why later.
 -->